 A.T.
 Greenblatt is a mechanical engineer by day and a writer by night.
 She lives in Philadelphia where she’s known to frequently subject her friends to various cooking and home brewing experiments.
 She is a graduate of Viable Paradise XVI and Clarion West 2017.
 Her short story, “Give the Family My Love,” won the 2019 Nebula Award.
 Her work has been in multiple Year’s Best anthologies, and has appeared in Clarkesworld, Beneath Ceaseless Skies, and Fireside, as well as other fine publications.
 You can find her online at atgreenblatt.com and on Twitter at @AtGreenblatt.

-Marie Brennan is a former anthropologist and folklorist who shamelessly pillages her academic fields for material.
-She recently misapplied her professors' hard work to Turning Darkness Into Light, a sequel to the Hugo Award-nominated series The Memoirs of Lady Trent.
-As half of M.A.
-Carrick, she is also the author of The Mask of Mirrors, first in the Rook and Rose trilogy.
+Marie Brennan is a former anthropologist and folklorist who shamelessly pillages her academic fields for inspiration.
+She recently misapplied her professors' hard work to The Night Parade of 100 Demons and the short novel Driftwood.
+She is the author of the Hugo Award-nominated Victorian adventure series The Memoirs of Lady Trent along with several other series, over sixty short stories, and the New Worlds series of worldbuilding guides; as half of M.A.
+Carrick, she is writing the epic Rook and Rose trilogy, beginning with The Mask of Mirrors.
 For more information, visit swantower.com, Twitter @swan_tower, or her Patreon at www.patreon.com/swan_tower.

 Gordon B. White